- SAP has made a big push for customers to migrate from Business Objects to SAP Cloud Analytics.

 SAP proposes to sales reps and partners that SAP Analytics Cloud is something that it isn’t.
 SAP claims equivalence with Tableau or at least strongly implies this.
 See for yourself in this SAP Analytics Cloud video.

 Notice again that SAP is creating a burning platform by stating BO Explorer, Dashboards, or Xcelcisus are at the end of life.

 SAP’s claims praising SAP Analytics Cloud do not match our evaluation of the product.
 We consider SAP Analytics Cloud completely uncompetitive with either Tableau or Power BI, or any other of the essential visualization tools.
 And as we will discuss further on in the article, we don’t even recommend Tableau or Power BI.

-Secondly, both Tableau and Power BI are not competitive with pure cloud analytics offered by cloud service providers.
+Secondly, both Tableau and Power BI are not competitive with cloud service providers’ pure cloud analytics.
 The idea that anyone would purchase a five-year subscription from SAP for such a low rated product is a joke.

 Notice the option below.

 This is AWS QuickSight pricing.
 Notice it is “real cloud” in that the terms are monthly.
 And it is extremely low cost at only $18 per month per user.